brodjj/brodjj.github.io/_posts/2026-02-27-ai-safety-applying-industrial-guardrails.md

 The legal principles governing workplace safety aren't some arcane mystery.
 They've been road-tested for over a century.
 Under OSHA regulations in the States (and our own Work Health and Safety laws in Australia), employers have a "non-delegable duty" to provide safe working conditions.
 In plain English, this means:

 - **You can't outsource your way out of responsibility.** "But we hired a contractor!" doesn't work.
 "The equipment manufacturer said 'she'd be right'" doesn't fly.
 It's your workplace, you're making money from it, you're responsible.
 - **You have to actually check that your equipment won't kill people** before you turn it on.
-Who'd have thought?!
 - **You can't just deploy and forget.** Ongoing monitoring is mandatory.
 Hazards need to be identified and corrected, not ignored and hoped away like that weird noise your car's been making.
 - **When something goes wrong, you have to do something about it immediately.** "We'll add it to the Q4 roadmap" is not an acceptable response to worker-manglers.

-When companies screw this up, consequences happen.
+When companies mess this up, consequences happen.
 Workers' comp claims.
 Regulatory breaches.
 Civil lawsuits.
 And in truly egregious cases, criminal liability and bankruptcy.

 Nobody reckons this system is perfect.
 But at least everyone agrees on the basic premise: If you deploy dangerous equipment without proper safeguards and someone gets hurt, that's on you.
 This is not PhD-level philosophy.
-It's "don't be a negligent dickhead" enshrined in law.
+It's "don't be a negligent arsehole" enshrined in law.

 ## When AI Systems Fail: A Disaster Compilation